EESSI/docs/docs/getting_access/native_installation.md

     ```

 !!!
 Warning
     When using the default setting `CVMFS_CLIENT_PROFILE="single"`,  `CVMFS_HTTP_PROXY` is set to `auto;DIRECT`. Ìn case you have setup with a private Stratum 1 with no proxy, this can lead to unintended requests to Web Proxy Auto Discovery (WPAD) infrastructure before falling back to direct connections.
-Removing the `auto` ensures direct connections without unnecesary WPAD requests.
+Removing the `auto` ensures direct connections without unnecessary WPAD requests.
     ```bash
       sudo bash -c "echo 'CVMFS_HTTP_PROXY=direct' >> /etc/cvmfs/default.local"
     ```